Types

 bool

-Boolean values (true/false).
-Maps to Python’s bool.
+Boolean values.
+Python’s bool.

 is_bull: bool = close > open